bcdavasconcelos/DEVONthink-3/_Work In Progress/Outline transclusion/Transclusion into folded text.md

 on transclude(theMainText, theDB, theTurn)
 	tell application id "DNtp"

-		set thePlaceHolders to regex search theMainText search pattern "^\\{\\{(.+)\\.md\\}\\}"
+		-- let us find all the placeholders set thePlaceHolders to regex search theMainText search pattern "^\\{\\{(.+)\\.md\\}\\}"

-		if thePlaceHolders is not {} then
+		-- if we find something, let us transclude it if thePlaceHolders is not {} then
 			repeat with thePlaceHolder in thePlaceHolders